erde-lang/erde-lang.github.io/src/docs/breaking-changes-lua.md

 return the first element (this is true for both table declarations and function parameters).

-In Erde, spreading varargs behave exactly like the spread operator, that is the varargs are spread completely regardless of their position:
+In Erde, spreading varargs behave exactly like the spread operator.
+That is, the varargs are spread completely regardless of their position:

 ```erde